Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-Although not ubiquitous, the assumption B-1 (a stream of training labels is automatically available to the learner) is a relatively common assumption in the literature on stream learning \cite{Fahy23}.
-Actually, B-1 cannot exist in practice at all \cite{Provocative2} with the single exception of forecasting in a temporally-dependent stream.
-The only mechanism for providing training labels automatically, rapidly, and fully reliably, is where future (forecasted) labels become the present via the passing of time.
-If a non-automatic yet highly efficient process (yet rapid, reliable) exists for labelling such as crowd-sourcing for labeling then always updating a model is unnecessary (hence no immediate or online learning requirement).
-If the process exists only partially (e.g., delayed \cite{grzenda2020delayed} or sparse \cite{Fahy23} labeling) then obviously we cannot supply the label, thus violating the assumption.

-Therefore using an online learning model is futile for real data streams, except in forecasting tasks when the aim is to predict outcomes that will happen in the future.
-In those cases the ground truth can come automatically when time comes.
-On the other hand, we propose to consider streaming a fixed data set through a single-pass online learning algorithm a synthetic academic task.
+Although not ubiquitous, an assumption prescribing that a stream of training labels is immediately available to the learner is relatively common in research on stream learning.
+The only mechanism for providing training labels immediately, rapidly, and fully reliably, is where future forecasting targets become known via the passing of time.
+In such a case, most likely the underlying data is of a time series nature exhibiting temporally-dependencies \cite{Provocative2}.
+If a rapid and reliable process already exists with which to obtain ground-truth labels for learning, then likely there is no need for immediate or online learning.
+If the process exists only partially (e.g., delayed \cite{grzenda2020delayed} or sparse \cite{Fahy23} labeling) then classical online learning is not possible.
+Hence we argue that using an online learning paradigm is only futile for real data streams, except in forecasting tasks when the aim is to predict outcomes that will happen in the future.